emmajanedrews/base-template/_posts/2018-04-18-how-can-you-choose-the-best-home-inspector-possible.md

 {% include pullquote.html %}

-When you’re looking for an inspector to hire, my recommendation is to learn on your real estate agent for advice.
+When you’re looking for an inspector to hire, my recommendation is to lean on your real estate agent for advice.
 They will know who is a good inspector and who isn’t. **Agents work with these inspectors day in and day out and they know who the best option is.**

 If you have any questions for me about home inspections or anything else, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.